alx100/alx100.github.io/README.md

-### Examples of my works and various coding experiments.
+### Examples of my works and various coding experiments